-To facilitate the goal of building trust between the community and the BPD, the COTF recommends that the BPD host, or be heavily involved with, quarterly activities that are designed to build police-community relations in each police district.
-These activities should be open to all members of the community, and they should provide opportunities for meaningful exchange between officers and community members.
+Even with the community outreach conducted by the BPD, the COTF believes that the COPA should play a role in engaging communities around issues of policing.
+As a neutral, third-party actor, the COPA will be uniquely positioned to help build trust between the community and the BPD.
+To that end, the COTF recommends that the BPD host, or be heavily involved with, quarterly activities that are designed to build police-community relations in each police district.
+These activities should be open to all members of the In most places of the United States, police departments are under the control of local government.
+Where this is the case, citizens indirectly maintain control of their police departments via their elected officials, and accountability is achieved through elections.

+community, and they should provide opportunities for meaningful exchange between officers and community members.
 If hosted by the BPD, the activities should take into consideration the social preferences of community members and be designed to maximize turnout.
 The activities should be publicized well in advance through multiple communication media outlets.